Ckenny-Analyst/Ckenny-Analyst/README.md

 Empowering businesses and organizations with data-driven solutions, leveraging my skills in data entry, analysis, visualization, and administrative support to drive growth and efficiency.

 ## About Me
 As a detail-oriented Data Entry Specialist and entry-level Data Analyst with over a year of experience, I'm passionate about delivering high-quality data management and analysis solutions.
 With a unique blend of academic background in Urban and Regional Planning and hands-on experience in data management, I excel in ensuring data accuracy, streamlining processes, and providing actionable insights that drive informed decision-making.
 I'm known for my meticulous attention to detail, lightning-fast data entry skills, and unwavering commitment to accuracy.
 My administrative expertise and willingness to lend a helping hand make me a valuable asset to any team.
-I'm constantly seeking ways to enhance my skills and deliver exceptional results, driven by a passion for data-driven excellence.
+I continually seek ways to enhance my skills and deliver exceptional results, driven by a passion for data-driven excellence.

 ## Skills
 * Data Entry and Processing
-  * Excel, Google sheets
+  * Excel, Google Sheets

 * Data Analysis and Visualisation
-    * Excel ( Pivot Tables, Charts, Power query)
+    * Excel ( Pivot Tables, Charts, Power Query)
-    * Power Bi
+    * Power BI
     * SQL(Microsoft SQL)

 * Web and Productive tools